Canada's Taken Charge of Innovation in Wearables

 Out of Toronto, InteraXon Inc. has created Muse, the brain sensing headband.
 Worn around the forehead, it boasts to enhance the brain’s fitness, resulting in a calmer, more composed mind.

-It works essentially through electroencephalography (EEG), the measurement of brain waves, measuring four types of brainwaves generated by the brain and giving the user auditory feedback when it senses that the brain has become distracted.
+The headband works through electroencephalography (EEG), the measurement of brain waves, measuring four types of brainwaves generated by the brain and giving the user auditory feedback when it senses that the brain has become distracted.
 Essentially, this is the tool for high-tech meditation.

 Gymtrack is an Ottawa wearables startup that is leading the charge in the wearable fitness revolution.
 But, instead of targeting individuals like many bracelet fitness trackers do - Gymtrack is geared towards health clubs and gyms looking to keep members motivated and engaged.